CruGlobal/terraform-provider-semaphoreui/docs/resources/project_template.md

 Optional:

 - `autorun` (Boolean) Automatically run the deploy template after the build template.
+Value defaults to `false`.

 <a id="nestedatt--survey_vars"></a>